caitlinsigler/profile/README.md

 #### Associate Developer (Oct.
 2018- Present)
 ##### Code Hobbits
-- Develop Python curriculum and tutorials, teaching fundamental data science tools in Jupyter Notebooks
+- Develop Python curriculum and tutorials, teaching data science skills and tools in Jupyter Notebooks
 - Solve math and computer science problems and post them for students to challenge and expand upon their fundamental skills
 - Program JavaScript coding challenges with constraints that require creative problem solving and analytical thinking